specialmoves/Wibble/README.md

 Designed and built over three days, Wibble v0.1 is the MVP for what could potentially be larger application.
 We hope that by open-sourcing the project other people might use the tool to help their retrospectives as well as contribute to add missing features.

+The [Specialmoves Blog](http://blog.specialmoves.com/geeks/wibble-a-simple-retrospective-tool/) has a more detailed history and list of features.

 ## Dependencies

 * Wibble is built on NodeJS which can be downloaded from _http://nodejs.org/_.